Lattice-preserving $\mathcal{ALC}$ ontology embeddings with saturation: Construction of the Lattice Structure

-A \textbf{preorder} is a set $P$ equipped with a reflexive and transitive binary relation $\leq$.
+A \emph{preorder} $(P, \leq)$ contains a set $P$ equipped with a reflexive and transitive binary relation $\leq$.
 A partial order is a preorder that is also antisymmetric.
-A lattice is a partially ordered set where each two-element subset has a least upper and greatest lower bound.
-If a lattice has a greatest element, it is denoted $\top$, and if it has a least element it is denoted $\bot$.
-The inclusion operation $\subseteq$ induces a lattice structure over the set of concept descriptions.
-In this lattice, bottom and top elements are $\bot$ and $\top$, respectively and for any concept description $X$ fulfills $\interp{\bot} \subseteq \interp{X} \subseteq \interp{\top}$ (Figure~\ref{fig:lattice}).
+A lattice is a partially ordered set where each two-element subset has a least upper bound and greatest lower bound.
+If a lattice has a greatest element, it is denoted $\top$, and if it has a least element it is denoted $\bot$~\cite{lattices_and_order_ch1}.